rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

 Now comes the fun part: creating an input file containing the various parameters which control a GYRE run.
-Using a text editor, create the file ``gyre.in`` in your working directory with the following contents cut-and-pasted in:
+Using a text editor, create the file :file:`gyre.in` in your working directory with the following contents cut-and-pasted in:

 .. literalinclude:: example-walkthrough/gyre.in

-This file is an example of a Fortran ''namelist'' file, containing multiple namelist groups.
+This file is an example of a Fortran 'namelist' file, containing multiple namelist groups.
 Each group begins with the line :nml_g:`name` (where ``name`` is the name of the group); a list of name-value pairs follows, and the group ends with a slash